Frequently Asked Questions

 Answer: No, the Database does not list all OCS Schools and Classes.
-It includes only those schools and classes for which we have obtained graduation records.
-Information varies based on what we’ve been able to verify.
+The Database lists only those OCS Schools and classes that we have been able to obtain graduation records and there are varying degrees of information available for each of the Schools and classes based upon the information we have been able to verify.

 - Infantry OCS Ft Benning, GA: 1941-1947 and 1951-1973 all classes